 - Keep flexible, especially in your hips and pelvis.
 Tight adductor muscles can draw your legs slightly across when walking, causing increased pressure to the inside of the knee and arches.

 How physical therapy helps

-For a biomechanical analysis of your back, hips, knees and ankles, call us today.
+For a biomechanical analysis of your back, hips, knees and ankles, contact Innovative Physical Therapy today.
 Discover how we can help you quickly relieve your pain and put the spring back in your step.